 All records of monitoring information, including all calibration and maintenance records are maintained for a minimum period of at least three years from the date the permit expires.

-LANL's applicable stormwater monitoring procedures can be found in the following Attachments:
+LANL's applicable stormwater monitoring procedures can be found in the following attachments:

-- EPC-CP-TP-2103, Inspecting Stormwater Runoff Samplers and Retrieving Samples for the MSGP (Attachment 19); and - EPC-CP-QP-2106, Processing MSGP Stormwater Samples (Attachment 20).
+- EPC-CP-TP-2103, Inspecting ISCO Stormwater Runoff Samplers and Retrieving Samples (Attachment 19). - EPC-CP-QP-2106, Processing MSGP Stormwater Samples (Attachment 20).